pieterberg/Smartie-Sorter/documentation/components.md

 # Components

-Information about the components used to build the Smartie Sorter 3000 is presented in this document.
-First, Section 1 provides more information about the different types of components used in the design.
-Thereafter, Section 2 provides more information about the computer aided design (CAD) files that are provided in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder.
+This documents provides information about the components used in the design of the Smartie Sorter 3000's mini arcade game enclosure.
+First, Section 1 provides information about the different types of components used in the design of the Smartie Sorter 3000's mini arcade game enclosure.
+Therafter, Section 2 provides information about laser cutting the wooden panels and acrylic components.
+Finally, Section 3 provides information about the Fusion 360 computer aided design (CAD) files.

 ### Table of Contents